sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 ## Pre- and Postconditions

 We briefly mentioned pre- and postcondition in an example.
-Now it is time to formalize the idea and see how to create good pre- and postconditions and their influence on the code that we are writing.
+Now it is time to formalise the idea and see how to create good pre- and postconditions and their influence on the code that we are writing.

 Tony Hoare pioneered reasoning about programs with assertions.
 He proposed the now so-called **Hoare Triples**.